Trung1234/AccountManager/README.md

 		- Run PM> Update-Database to apply the new migration to the database.
 		- Since our database doesn't exist yet, it will be created for us before the migration is applied
     + Run Import api to import 1000 account to DB

-#GET vs POST: Key Difference between HTTP Methods
+## GET vs POST: Key Difference between HTTP Methods
-GET	POST
-In GET method, values are visible in the URL.
-In POST method, values are not visible in the URL.
+   + In GET method, values are visible in the URL while in POST method, values are NOT visible in the URL.
-GET has a limitation on the length of the values, generally 255 characters.
-POST has no limitation on the length of the values since they are submitted via the body of HTTP.
+    + GET has a limitation on the length of the values, generally 255 characters whereas POST has no limitation on the length of the values since they are submitted via the body of HTTP.
-GET performs are better compared to POST because of the simple nature of appending the values in the URL.
-It has lower performance as compared to GET method because of time spent in including POST values in the HTTP body.
-This method supports only string data types.
-This method supports different data types, such as string, numeric, binary, etc.
-GET results can be bookmarked.
-POST results cannot be bookmarked.
-GET request is often cacheable.
-The POST request is hardly cacheable.
+    + GET request is often cacheable while POST request is hardly cacheable.
-GET Parameters remain in web browser history.
-Parameters are not saved in web browser history.
+    + POST is more secure than GET

 ## Refference:
 - https://youtu.be/MGCC2zTb0t4
 - https://docs.microsoft.com/en-us/aspnet/core/web-api/advanced/formatting?view=aspnetcore-5.0